BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Sent from Sharma herself, the email includes a personal note to subscribers and offers her insights on a current marketing trend plus a link to a video that offers more details.

-This brand isn’t afraid to let their CEO’s personality shine, which gives the email and video a personal feel.
+This brand isn’t afraid to let its CEO’s personality shine, which gives the email and video a personal feel.

 📧 Formlabs invites subscribers to put its product to the test.